simonrharris/tree_gubbins/README.md

 # TreeGubbins

-A python script for identifying matches to resistance alleles in genome assemblies.
-Unlike many other methods map_resistome will highlight partial matches at contig boundaries that may be the result of assembly issues for repetitive resistance genes.
+A python script for identifying clusters in phylogenetic trees based on a one dimensional scanning statistic on clade branch lengths.

 Requirements: